Our Alaska Travel Guide

 Situated in the extreme northwest of the North American continent, Alaska is the largest peninsula in the Western Hemisphere.
 It borders the Canadian province of British Columbia, the Yukon territory, the Chukotka Autonomous Okrug of the Russian Federation, the Chukchi, Beaufort Seas of the Arctic Ocean, and the Pacific Ocean.
-Read our page to get some ideas on how you can travel to this beautiful state.
+Read our Alaska travel guide page to get some ideas on how you can travel to this beautiful state.

 First a little history…

 It is estimated that the first people arrived in Alaska 15,000 years ago via a land bridge from Asia.
-The state has a rich and proud history of indigenous peoples who have lived on the land and made it home since that time.
+The state has a rich and proud history of indigenous peoples, because they have lived on the land and made it home since that time.
 Alaska officially became a state of the US on January 3, 1959, which increased the size of the United States by almost one-fifth.
 Still, Alaska has vast stretches of untapped land and undiscovered resources.
 In 1968 oil was discovered at Prudhoe Bay, and the development of the Trans-Alaska Pipeline System was set in motion.
 Its completion in 1977 led to an oil boom for Alaska, which has funded the state budget.

 Find your adventure!
 Organized by city name…